ensbot/ensbot-akroma-project-akroma/.github/ISSUE_TEMPLATE.md

-Hi there,

-please note that this is an issue tracker reserved for bug reports and feature requests.
+Notice: This is an issue tracker reserved for bug reports and feature requests.

-For general questions please use the gitter channel or the Ethereum stack exchange at https://ethereum.stackexchange.com.
+Akroma questions: Please use the discord: https://discord.gg/KWC8wtT

 #### System information